Artigeardit: Personal life

 Artigeardit admitted to heavy use and addiction to Xanax for years.
 During a podcast interview with DR, he stated that during 2019, he spent spent several days in a row using drugs while partying and drank alcohol every day.
 Following a concert, he stated a 15-year-old boy approached him and asked the rapper for Xanax, a prescription drug that Artigeardit and other rappers had mentioned in several songs.
 He stated that the encounter caused him to reflect on the consequences of his actions and, by 2021, he had stopped Xanax use entirely.

-Artigeardit's became a father in 2023, revealing the birth of his son.
+Artigeardit became a father in 2023, revealing the birth of his son.
 Questions about him possibly becoming a father started following the release of his song "Sig hvad du vil", with the lyrics mentioning having a baby on the way.